zakariamaaraki/RemoteCodeCompiler/README.md

 ## Kafka Mode
 You can use the compiler with an event driven architecture.
-To enable kafka mode you can pass to the container the following env variables :
+To enable kafka mode you must pass to the container the following env variables :
 * **ENABLE_KAFKA_MODE** : True or False
 * **KAFKA_INPUT_TOPIC** : Input topic, json request
 * **KAFKA_OUTPUT_TOPIC** : Output topic, json response